 You don’t have to lay out on the beach to get your dose of Vitamin D. Take a short walk, read on the back steps, spend 5-30 minutes midday (after the SPF you applied in the morning is likely long gone!) a couple of times a week sans SPF will boost your Vitamin D and maintain a healthy level.

 The bottom line is Be Smart with your exposure.
-Vitamin D can be undermined by a number of factors – pollution, latitude, color of your skin, weight, age and so on.
+A number of factors can undermine Vitamin D – pollution, latitude, color of your skin, weight, age and so on.
 Have your levels checked periodically and if needed, supplement your intake per your physician’s instructions.
 You can do both – protect your health by getting the Vitamin D you need and at the same time be responsible by protecting yourself from the most common cancer in the United States.